isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 .. note::

    The GSS-TSIG feature is considered experimental.
-It is possible to perform the key exchanges and sign the DNS updates using GSS-TSIG, but some error handling and fallback scenarios are not covered yet.
+It is possible to perform the TKEY exchanges and sign the DNS updates using GSS-TSIG, but some error handling and fallback scenarios are not covered yet.
 Use with caution.

 GSS-TSIG Overview